February 20, 2023 - Business IntelligenceData Analytics

 • Privacy: Safety of personal data and policy compliance with both organizational and legal requirements.

-The potential gains from AA are so attractive that some companies tend to jump into it without a clear vision and sensible objectives.
-Before falling head over heels for AA, you first need to build the foundation to get the most out of Augmented Analytics.
+The potential gains from AA are so attractive that some companies tend to jump in without a clear vision and sensible objectives.
+Before falling head over heels for AA, you first need to build the foundation to get the most out of it.
 Establishing a solid data foundation will help you:

 • Integrate your applications to get a unified view of data.